jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 Fund security engineering, preferably with flexible grants that can be used for hiring or technology products as decided by the organization.
 Create mandates and incentives for improving security, especially for frequent penetration testing.
 Encourage using frontier models with human oversight for that pentesting.
+Encourage increased airgapping and discourage over-the-air updates: updates should be frequent but require physical access.
+For systems where airgapping isn't feasible, incentivize frequent, signed, and tested deployments.
 Penalize *not* investigating and revising security posture regularly, with increased penalties if a hack happens as a result.
 Require findings to be fixed within a risk-based deadline from discovery, with federal funding for the fixes.
 Both carrot and stick.